keystonejs/keystone/examples/usecase-todo/README.md

 pnpm dev
 ```

-This will start Keystone’s Admin UI at [localhost:3000](http://localhost:3000), where you can add items to an empty database.
+This will start Keystone’s Admin UI at [localhost:3000](http://localhost:3000), where you will see Keystone with minimal sample data.

 You can also access Keystone’s GraphQL Playground at [localhost:3000/api/graphql](http://localhost:3000/api/graphql) to explore the GraphQL API, and run [queries](https://keystonejs.com/docs/guides/filters) and [mutations](https://keystonejs.com/docs/graphql/overview#mutations) on your data.

 Congratulations, you’re now up and running with Keystone! 🚀

-### Optional: add sample data
+### Sample data

-This example includes sample data.
-To add it to your database:

-1. Ensure you’ve initialised your project with `pnpm dev` at least once.
+This example includes sample data in `example.db` - deleting this file and restarting the dev server will leave you with an empty database.

+To re-seed the sample data:
+1. Stop the server
-2. Run `pnpm seed-data`.
-This will populate your database with sample content.
+2. Run `pnpm seed-data`
-3. Run `pnpm dev` again to startup Admin UI with sample data in place.
+3. Restart the server with `pnpm dev`

 ## Try it out in CodeSandbox 🧪